tidyverse/tidyverse.org/content/blog/clock-0-1-0/index.md

 </div>

 To get what we want, we need to convince the `date` column to "forget" that it is UTC, then add on the America/New_York time zone.
-We'll do this by going through a new intermediate type called naive-time, a date-time type with a yet-to-be-specified time zone.
+With clock, we'll do this by going through a new intermediate type called naive-time, a date-time type with a yet-to-be-specified time zone.
 We'll talk more about naive-times in the Time Points section below.
 This retains the printed time as we expected.

 <div class="highlight">